auhurbaan/SCProject1/README.md

 - PIP Docker module installed
 - Virtual Memory increased and used
 - ELK Container downloaded and launched on the ELK server and then set to start on reboot.

+For full details of the creation of the Docker containers and the installation of the ELK stack click here [ELK Stack, MetricBeats and FileBeats installations Steps](InstallDetailsREADME.md)

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.